 TIP: Before storing your silicone molds, wipe it down with a wet-wipe.
 This will allow you to have a clean mold for the next time.

 Step 26.
 Let the Epoxy Clay cure for 12 hours.
 It will be hard to the touch, but will continue to fully cure for another 72 hours.

 Seal the Jacquard PearlEx Powder

 Step 27.
-There are several ways to seal the Jacquard Pearl Ex Powdered Pigments that have been applied to the colorized Crystal Clay.
+There are several ways to seal the Jacquard Pearl Ex Powdered Pigments that have been applied to the colorized Epoxy Clay.
 You can read more about this on the Nunn Design Blog.
-How to Make a Colorized Crystal Clay and Jacquard Pearl Ex Powdered Pigments Sampler.
+How to Make a Colorized Epoxy Clay and Jacquard Pearl Ex Powdered Pigments Sampler.
 For this tutorial, we are going to apply and seal the Jacquard Pearl Ex Powdered Pigments with Castin’ Craft Resin Spray.

 Step 28.
 To apply the Resin Spray, take the bezels outside and place them on a piece of paper.
-Shake the can thoroughly and spray an even coat of the Resin Spray over the full surface of the colorized Crystal Clay.
+Shake the can thoroughly and spray an even coat of the Resin Spray over the full surface of the colorized Epoxy Clay.